perfectmag3/hacknu23umagapi/README.md

 # hacknu23umagapi
-Made by Psycho Coders for the UMAG on behalf of the HackNU '23
+Made by Psycho Coders for the UMAG / ZAPIS.KZ on behalf of the HackNU '23

 Telegram: @literallsadness, @myakkyyy